-- Moderate heat– To be honest, I think it is unrealistic to say you will never use heat on you hair.
+- Moderate heat: To be honest, I think it is unrealistic to say you will never use heat on your hair.
 But like many things in life, moderation is key.
 Make sure you use a heat protectant product every time you use heat on your hair.
 This will definitely help protect your hair.

 Its a 10 Miracle Leave-In Product contains heat protectant- win!

-- Shampoo less often– If your hair feels dry and the scalp area is not greasy I suggest giving dry shampoo a try!
-Sometimes just cutting back to shampooing every other day and using a dry form in between is enough to prevent hair feeling dry.
+- Shampoo less often: If your hair feels dry and the scalp area is not greasy I suggest giving dry shampoo a try!
+Sometimes just cutting back to shampooing every other day and using a dry form in between is enough to prevent hair from feeling dry.

-- Comb vs. Brush– I have heard (from many sources) that you should only comb your hair when it is wet rather than use a comb.
+- Comb vs. Brush: I’ve heard (from many sources) that you should only comb your hair when it is wet rather than use a comb.
 I cannot say that using a comb instead of a brush really makes a difference.
 Rather, it is HOW you comb or brush.
 To help avoid breakage, start from the bottom of your hair and be gentle as you pull the comb through.

-- Use soft hair ties– Invest in the fabric hair ties with a knot. they are not expensive but they are great for your hair.
+- Use soft hair ties: Invest in the fabric hair ties with a knot or Invisibobbles.
 I use these all the time to help avoid hair breakage.
 When you twist a regular elastic hair tie tightly around your hair you can actually cause hair to break where the band is touching your hair.

-I DO still use regular black ties when I am styling my hair and need it too stay put.
-But I love the fabric ties when I am working out or sleeping.
-They are way less likely to leave indents in your hair making second day styling that much easier AND They come in tons of colors and patterns!
-Try these fabric ties to get you started.
+I DO still use regular black ties when I am styling my hair and need it to stay put.
+But I love Invisibobbles when I am working out or sleeping.
+They are way less likely to leave indents in your hair making second-day styling that much easier.

 My best advice: